antmicro/thermal-simulation-scripts/README.md

 ### Set constrains and generate mesh

-For the purpose of this example, the `desings` directory contains already constrains the [constrained model](./designs/example.FCStd) and [.inp file](./designs/FEMMeshGmsh.inp).
+For the purpose of this example, the `designs` directory contains already constrains the [constrained model](./designs/example.FCStd) and [.inp file](./designs/FEMMeshGmsh.inp).
 Therefore the [Constraints and mesh generation](#constrains-and-mesh-generation) section can be omitted.

 ### Prepare simulation